Data Law Navigator | Poland

-- Ministers and other authorities competent for strategic sectors (e.g. energy, transport, healthcare, banking) – they are obliged to control operators of essential services and digital service providers as to whether they comply with cybersecurity requirements.
-They have the right to order the removal of a breach and, in specific cases, impose financial penalties.
+- Ministers and other authorities competent for strategic sectors (e.g. energy, transport, healthcare, banking) – are obliged to control operators of essential services and digital service providers as to whether they comply with cybersecurity requirements.
+They have the right to order the removal of breaches and, in specific cases, impose financial penalties.

 - Other Authorities such as: Cybersecurity Plenipotentiary in relevant administration units, Government Security Centre, Government Emergency Management Team, Ministry of Internal Affairs and Administration, Internal Security Agency, Electronic Communications Office, Centre for IT Resources as an auxiliary unit of the Ministry of National Defence.

 - The Cybersecurity System Act: obligation of operators of essential services to implement a cybersecurity management system, keep up-to-date cybersecurity documentation, manage cybersecurity breaches and report them to the relevant authorities.
 Similarly, the Act imposes on digital service providers the obligation to adopt proper and proportionate technical and organisational measures for managing risks to which their information systems are exposed.

 - Emergency Management Act: obligation to adopt measures capable of safeguarding the proper functioning of public telecommunications networks and ensuring security of telecommunications systems.